wp-plugins/tag-groups/readme.txt

 * Display your tags grouped by language or by topic.
 * Display your tags in any order, independently from their names or slugs.
 * Choose which tags to display in different sections of your blog.
-* Link from you posts and pages to other ones that have the same tags.
+* Link from posts and pages to other ones that have the same tags.

 Please find more information [here](http://www.christoph-amthor.de/software/tag-groups/ "plugin website").